ChristianNguyendinh/cs-upper-level-registration-stats/README.md

 visualize data
 collect data into heroku postgres
 change from using the manual python scripts with the sqlitedb to use the automated node script data from heroku postgres
+    - script will : scrape data umd for specified classes > connect to postgresDB and store the data > modify the existing email function to return the data

 #### Getting Started